To be an Egg Donor…

 The Egg Donor Experience

-From the time the couple decides to work with you, both parties (Donor and Recipient Couple) will enter into a contract disbursed by NWED to work together (anonymously).
-From this point forward the couple pays for all expenses related to the "Egg Donation" process for the Donor.
-If you are currently taking the pill for birth control you will be asked to stop taking it at this time.
+From the time the Couple decides to work with you, both parties (Donor and Recipient Couple) will enter into a contract disbursed by NWED to work together.
+From this point forward the Recipient of the Donor eggs covers all expenses related to the "Egg Donation" process for the Donor.

-The first step after being chosen by a couple is to meet with the Psychologist for a psychological evaluation.
-This is to make sure that you are of sound mind and that this is emotionally appropriate for you.
-Assuming that the Psychologist approves your capability to move forward, then you will go on to work with a fertility clinic.
+Additionally after being chosen by a couple you will need to meet with the Psychologist for a psychological evaluation by phone.
+This is to ensure that you are of sound mind and that this is emotionally appropriate for you.
+Assuming that the Psychologist approves, then you will proceed.

 Recovery time varies from person to person, but most Donors fly home the next day if they were required to travel for the retrieval.
-Full recovery takes about 10-14 days or until you get your first menstrual cycle after your retrieval.
-Medical procedures may vary from Doctor to Doctor.
-Any and all questions remaining should be addressed to your assigned Doctor on your first visit.
+Full recovery may take approx. 10-14 days or until you get your first menstrual cycle after your retrieval.
+Any and all medical questions remaining should be addressed to your assigned Doctor on your first visit.

 How Does Compensation Work?